DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Inference under Different Settings

-Following the series of NOCS related works \cite{NOCS2019,Chen2020ECCV,Tian2020ECCV}, the 6D pose estimation is carried out for novel testing objects from a specific category whose 3D models are not available.
-In this setting, we use the conditioned block $B$ to compute $\mathcal{C}^P$ from the sampled reference rotations $\mathcal{R}$ and the shape representation $\vb*{z}_o$, i.e. $\mathcal{C}^P=\{B(\vb*{z}_o, \vb*{h}_q)\}_{q\in\mathcal{R}}$.
+Previous works on scalable pose estimation towards novel objects have assumed two different application scenarios as discussed below, on which our framework can be flexibly adapted and achieve state-of-the-art performances.
+We also present an extended setting to better explore the scalability of our approach.

-While the orientation estimation is purely based on the RGB image, the translation estimation, however, becomes infeasible without the depth map due to the scale ambiguity of the novel object.
-To resolve this problem, we train the autoencoder with an extra depth branch $D^{depth}$ to reconstruct a corresponding canonical depth map $D^{depth}(E(\bar{\vb{I}}_{o,p}))\in\mathbb{R}^{1\times H\times W}$ given the input image.
-During test stage, we obtain the predicted depth map and align it with the query depth map to estimate the relative scaling and translation by a rough comparison of the 3D bounding boxes and a further refinement with ICP \cite{Rusinkiewicz2019icp}.
+\textbf{Setting I: Novel Objects in a Given Category} A series of works \cite{NOCS2019,Chen2020ECCV,Tian2020ECCV} assume that the novel testing objects are from a specific category but have no 3D models available.
+Therefore, for pose retrieval we compute $\mathcal{C}^P=\{B(\vb*{z}_o, \vb*{h}_q)\}_{q\in\mathcal{R}}$ from the sampled canonical rotations $\mathcal{R}$ and the shape code $\vb*{z}_o$.